makersacademy/CV/README.md

 #### Skills

 Got lots of awesome new skills.
-My coding skills have jumped massively in the past 3 months and also the way I approach new problems and how I can communicate those to other people.
+My coding skills have jumped massively in the past 3 months, as well as my ability to learn.
+How I approach new problems and how I can communicate those to other people has improved so much and I'm a lot more comfortable expressing my ideas.

 By the end of week 6, our group of 4 people had built an airBnb clone called [makersBnB](https://github.com/hanrattyjen/makersbnb) using Ruby and Sinatra, all fully-tested and working and looking good.

 In week 9, our group of 6 decided to build a test-driven blogging platform using Django and Python even though our combined experience was minimal.
 In 5 days we managed to build something to be proud of with a lot of potential.
-This increased our confidence immensely and we can now see that we do have that ability to move between different languages.
+This increased our confidence immensely and we can now see that we do have that ability to move between different languages, which is amazing!

 Now that I know what can be done in only a few days, I'm very excited to see what I can achieve in the next 6 weeks, 6 months and 6 years.